Lampe2020/L2DB/SPEC.md

 |     `key`     |                                   |    No     | Any string that matches an existing key stored in the DB                                                    |
 | Return value  |        `{'key':'','val':''}`      |           | A `dict` with the keys `key` and `val` which contains the given key and value as they were stored in the DB |

 Removes the given key along with its value from the DB.
-In file mode this function renames the key to `---deleted---`, removes its value and sets its type to `nul`, no matter if it already exists.
 If the key doesn't already exist, it raises a `L2DBKeyError` exception with the message `{{key}} could not be found`, with `key` in single quotes and any contained single quotes escaped with a backslash.